 Cowes Week, Isle of Wight

-The oldest and largest sailing regatta in Europe takes place at the end of July or in August and sees 100,000 visitors head south to the Isle of Wight to compete in or watch the Cowes Week races.
+The oldest and largest sailing regatta in Europe usually takes place at the end of July or in August and sees 100,000 visitors head south to the Isle of Wight to compete in or watch the Cowes Week races.

-Apart from the yachts racing on the Solent there are bars and bandstands on the shoreline and air and fireworks displays for the guests, who often include Pippa Middleton, Zara Phillips and Mike Tindall and Duran Duran frontman Simon Le Bon.
+Apart from the yachts racing on the Solent there are bars and bandstands on the shoreline and fireworks displays for the guests, who often include Pippa Middleton, Zara Phillips and Mike Tindall and Duran Duran frontman Simon Le Bon.

 Last Night of the Proms